IntelSoftware/SYCL_101/03_Modern/06_move.rst

 :code:`x` and :code:`y` are lvalues, but the additional operator wants prvalues. *How is it possible?* Because of an implicit lvalue-to-prvalue conversion.
 There are many more operators performing similar conversions.
 But what about the opposite — converting prvalue to lvalue?
 It is not possible due to the C++ design.

-Universal references (&&)
+Universal References (&&)
 *************************

 One of the main features related to the rvalues introduced in C++11 was rvalue reference.
-Usually, the :code:`&&` notation is known as a sytnax for rvalue reference.
+Usually, the :code:`&&` notation is known as a syntax for rvalue reference.
 But it is not always true. :code:`T&&` can hold both lvalue and rvalue references, which is called a **universal reference**.
 But remember that :code:`&&` only means a universal reference when type deduction is involved.
 In other cases, we can assume that it means only an rvalue reference.
 Let's see it in code.
-We will start with a universal reference, as the :code:`T` is deducted.
+We will start with a universal reference, as the :code:`T` is deduced.

 .. code-block:: cpp